 Psychosocial impact of screening for hyperglycemia

 Observational studies have found limited or no psychological effect of screening on newly-detected people with type 2 diabetes.
-This includes no effect on the screen-detected patients’ perceived health status and well-being after notification of the results, no significant impact on anxiety levels in screen-detected patients, and no short-term (2 weeks) or long-term (6-12 months) adverse or positive effects on quality of life after diagnosis.
+No effect has been found on (1) screen-detected patients’ perceived health status and well-being after notification of the results, (2) anxiety levels in screen-detected patients, and (3) short-term (2 weeks) or long-term (6-12 months) adverse or positive effects on quality of life after diagnosis.
 This suggests that diabetes screening has little or no labeling effect.
 However, observational data is susceptible to misinterpretation because of biases, and it mainly focuses on people with screen-detected diabetes, ignoring those who screened negative but may still be affected psychologically.

 Trial data also suggest no adverse psycho-social effect of screening for diabetes.
-In the short- and long-term, the anxiety level, illness perception and self-rated health of participants invited to screening (with or without diabetes at screening) do not differ from that of those not invited, be it immediately after the test, at 6 weeks, at 3-6 months or at 12-15 months.
-Furthermore, negative screening test results do not promote false reassurance (expressed as lower perceived risk, lower intentions for health-related behavioral change, or higher self-rated health); or negatively affect behaviors (smoking, alcohol consumption, dietary intake, or physical activity), at least, in the first year after screening.
+In both the short- and long-term, the anxiety level, illness perception and self-rated health of participants invited to screening (with or without diabetes at screening) do not differ from that of those not invited, whether measured immediately after the test, at 6 weeks, at 3-6 months or at 12-15 months.
+Furthermore, negative screening test results do not promote false reassurance (expressed as lower perceived risk, lower intentions for health-related behavioral change, or higher self-rated health), or negatively affect behaviors (smoking, alcohol consumption, dietary intake, or physical activity), at least in the first year after screening.

-The psychological effect of receiving a diagnosis of prediabetes largely remains unclear.
-However, there are suggestions that participation in a diabetes prevention program would not be associated with higher levels of anxiety, depression or overall psychological distress than that of the general population.
+The psychological effects of receiving a diagnosis of prediabetes largely remain unclear.
+However, there are suggestions that participation in a diabetes prevention program would not be associated with higher levels of anxiety, depression or overall psychological distress.

 Cost-effectiveness of screening for hyperglycemia

-The detection and treatment for people with prediabetes appeared to be much more cost-effective than detection and treatment limited to individuals with both IGT and IFG.
+Detection and treatment of people with prediabetes appeared to be much more cost-effective than detection and treatment limited to individuals with both IGT and IFG.
 Screening for diabetes and IGT, followed by lifestyle intervention in persons with IGT, would be more cost-effective than screening for type 2 diabetes alone or screening for type 2 diabetes and IGT followed by metformin therapy.

 Management or treatment of screen-detected prediabetes or undiagnosed diabetes